 Woodland is checked weekly and after high winds.
 Tree works should only be undertaken by a similarly approved and experienced arboricultural contractor, working to a minimum of BS 3998.
 The standard of safety will differ between trees overhanging footpaths and trees in the centre of denser parts of Solon's Copse.
 Tree works will be subject to Conservation Area consents.
-All trees If advised or requested, trees are checked with a tomogram before felling.
+If advised or requested, trees are checked with a tomogram before felling.

 Oak tree bowling green - to maintain a watching brief on the condition of this specimen.
-This tree is subject to a Tree Preservation Order. has a TPO on it and has been left as a habitat.
-It has a is subjected to a tomographam every 3 years to check on the rate of decay from the honey fungus.
+This tree is subject to a Tree Preservation Order.It is subjected to a tomograph every 3 years to check on the rate of decay from the honey fungus.
 Oak trees contain more wildlife than any other tree especially in the last 200 years of their life, hence the preservation of this tree.